ComputationalThermodynamics/MAGEMin/doc_raw/julia/Installation.rst

 Install Julia
 =============

-If you don't have Julia already you can download it here:
+If you don't have Julia you can download it here:

 https://julialang.org/downloads/